arcadiaz/5828_FSE/homework1.md

 No Silver Bullet: Essence and Accidents of Software Engineering - Frederick P. Brooks, Jr.

-Lecture Note #2 - Prof. Ken Anderson
+Lecture Note #1 and #2 - Prof. Ken Anderson